Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

-At this juncture last year, I spontaneously drove from my wintry midwestern homeland to my old stomping grounds in Boston.
-I stayed at my old apartment where my old roommate still lived.
-I was so excited to be there, I felt manic.
-Walking in my old neighborhood and downtown, I was reborn.
+On this quarter moon a few years ago, I spontaneously drove from my wintry midwestern homeland to my old apartment in Boston.
+I stayed with my old roommate and was so excited to be there, I felt manic.
+Walking in my old neighborhood, I was reborn.
 I saw an old lover.
 We wandered in sweet silence through an art museum.
-One installation was a tiny room where Amy Winehouse’s “Back to Black” crooned and intermittent lights illuminated our surroundings.
-At times we were plunged into total darkness.
+One installation was a tiny room where Amy Winehouse’s “Back to Black” crooned and intermittent lights illuminated our surroundings, then plunged us into total darkness.

 I thought of Ram Dass, how he started out in Boston, so cold and mechanical like the others, then was led away, so far away, only to come back completely changed.
 I felt this way too, like the coldness of this place clamped my heart until a spark, then a flame, then a raging fire took hold of my soul and flung me elsewhere, and in these other places I was cracked open.
 Now that I was back, I sang and danced in the street, in the train, on the bus, in the cafes and book shops and narrow alleys.
 I felt joy, endless joy, warm all over, brimming.
 I remembered what it was like to be asleep, and how long I slept, and how deeply.